Zekaeria/Zekaeria/README.md

-- 👾 Hello!
-I’m @Zekaeria
+- 👾 Hello, I’m @Zekaeria
 - ❤️ I’m interested in art and code!

 <!---